enes-burak/enes-burak/README.md

 ---

-## 🎓 Education
-📚 Proud alum of The University of Toronto with a Bachelor's in Computer Science - Go Varsity Blues!

----

 ## 📜 Certifications & Education
-💼 Certified in Azure and AWS, I'm always up for learning and growing in the cloud world.
+📚 Certified in Azure and AWS, I'm always up for learning and growing in the cloud world with education at The University of Toronto in Computer Science!

 ---